 That is the position the Sophists argued 2400 years ago.
 The only difference, then, between the Sophists and the postmodernists is whose side they are on.
 Thrasymachus was representative of the second and cruder generation of Sophists, marshalling subjectivist and relativistic arguments in support of the political claim that justice is the interest of the stronger.
 The postmodernists-coming after two millennia of Christianity and two centuries of socialist theory-simply reverse that claim: Subjectivism and relativism are true, except that the postmodernists are on the side of the weaker and historically-oppressed groups.
-Justice, contrary to Thrasymachus, is the interest of the weaker.
+Justice, contrary to Thrasymachus, is the interest of the weaker.11

 The connection to the Sophists moves postmodern strategy away from religious faith and toward realpolitik.
-The Sophists taught rhetoric not as a means of advancing truth and knowledge but as a means of winning debates in the roughand-tumble world of day-to-day politics.
+The Sophists taught rhetoric not as a means of advancing truth and knowledge but as a means of winning debates in the rough-and-tumble world of day-to-day politics.
 Day-to-day politics is not a place where faithfully blinding oneself to the data leads to practical success.
 Rather it requires an openness to new realities and the flexibility to adapt to changing circumstances.
 Extending that flexibility to include not being concerned for truth or consistency in argument can and often has been seen as part of a strategy for achieving political success.
-Here it is useful to recall Lentricchia: Postmodernism "seeks not to find the foundation and the conditions of truth but to exercise power for the purpose of social change."
+Here it is useful to recall Lentricchia: Postmodern-

-&lt;sup>11 Placing pain and suffering at the center of morality is a recurring theme among the leading postmodernists.
+11 Placing pain and suffering at the center of morality is a recurring theme among the leading postmodernists.
 Lyotard, expressing agreement with Foucault, states that one has to "bear witness" to the "dissonance," especially that of others (Lyotard 1988, xiii, 140-141).
 Rorty believes that "solidarity" is achieved by the "imaginative ability to see strange people as fellow sufferers.
 Solidarity is not discovered by reflection but created.
 It is created by increasing our sensitivity to the particular details of the pain and humiliation of other, unfamiliar sorts of people" (Rorty 1989).